Terafora/sekaiexperience/README.md

 - Server side verfication
 I was having some issues implementing this, so I'll be returning to this to make the project more secure.

+- A pagify feture is still to be added to the index page to provide better navigation.

 ## Testing

 ## Deployment